VilleSynkkanen/Self-Monitoring-Application/doc/documentation.md

 ## Running the application & tests

 The application is not deployed online.
-The application and the tests can be run locally with the following commands (on Linux command line or Git Bash on Windows).
+The application and the tests can be run locally with the following commands from the "/src" folder (on Linux command line or Git Bash on Windows).
 Add your own database credentials to the commands if you didn't add them to the config file:

 Application:
 PGPORT="port" PGDATABASE="database" PGHOST="host" PGUSER="user" PGPASSWORD="password" deno run --allow-env --allow-net --allow-read --unstable app.js